yiisoft/yii-view-renderer/README.md

     $dataResponseFactory,
     $aliases,
     $webView,
-    '/path/to/views', // The full path to the directory of views.
+    '/path/to/views', // The full path to the directory of views or its alias.
     'layouts/main', // Default is null, which means not to use the layout.
 );